klangman/CassiaWindowList/CassiaWindowList@klangman/README.md

-This is a Cinnamon window list applet based on CobiWindowList with a number of additional features
+This is a Cinnamon window list applet based on CobiWindowList with a number of additional features designed to give you more control over how your window-list operates.

+The design goals are to:

+1. Allow you to declutter your window list when running many windows without having to do without button labels
+2. Keyboard hot-keys to switch to specific windows so you don't have to reach for the mouse so often
+3. Allow you to make full use of your mouse buttons to interact with the window list
+4. A panel launcher that will activate existing windows rather then unconditionally launching new ones

 ## Requirements
 This applet requires at least Cinnamon 4.0